 - 2023, South Dakota: $132,723 Verdict.
 The plaintiff, a 29-year-old female, was stopped waiting to turn left when the defendant, driving a tractor-trailer truck, rear-ended her.
 The plaintiff reportedly suffered injuries, including straightening of the cervical lordosis, cervical anterolisthesis, cervical retrolisthesis, and foraminal encroachment of the cervical facet joints.

 - 2022, South Dakota: $300,000 Verdict.
 A 28-year-old woman claimed to have suffered a spinal disc injury with nerve involvement, a concussion, and other injuries when she was rear-ended by the defendant as she slowed down for traffic ahead.
-Liability was admitted by the nature, extent and cause of the injuries were disputed.
+Liability was admitted, but the nature, extent, and cause of the injuries were disputed.

 - 2022, South Dakota: $266,369 Verdict.
 The plaintiff was driving her vehicle on the roadway when she stopped for a red traffic signal at an intersection, and the defendant rear-ended her with his pickup truck.
 The plaintiff claim that she suffered significant back injuries that forced her out of work for significant time periods and required medical treatment.
 The verdict included $50,000 for past medical expenses and $65,000 for future medical expenses.

 - 2021, South Dakota: $806,540 Verdict.
 A child suffered disability and visual disturbances in her right eye and disfigurement to her face after she was attacked by a German Shepherd owned by the defendants while she was a guest at their home.
-The verdict only included $24,000 for past medical expenses and the rest for pain and suffering.
+The verdict included only $24,000 for past medical expenses, with the rest for pain and suffering.

 - 2019, South Dakota: $115,985 Verdict.
 A woman was rear-ended.
 She suffered severe injuries.
 The woman alleged negligence against the at-fault driver.
-She claimed he excessively sped, tailgated her, and failed to maintain an appropriate lookout.
+She claimed he exceeded the speed limit, tailgated her, and failed to maintain an appropriate lookout.
 The jury awarded $115,985.

 - 2019, South Dakota: $100,000 Verdict.
 A man was T-boned.
 He suffered L5-S retrolisthesis, exacerbated lower back arthritis and pain, and aggravated degenerative disc disease.
 The man alleged negligence against the at-fault driver.
 He claimed she failed to yield the right-of-way and maintain an appropriate lookout.
 The jury awarded $100,000.

 - 2019, South Dakota: $200,000 Verdict.
 A 34-year-old woman was rear-ended.
 She suffered several injuries, including disc bulges, sprains, and shoulder ligament damage.
 The woman developed chronic pain, muscle spasms, fatigue, weakness, headaches, and nausea.
 She alleged negligence against the at-fault driver.
-She claimed she failed to maintain an appropriate lookout and safely operate her vehicle.
+She claimed she failed to maintain an appropriate lookout and to operate her vehicle safely.
 The jury awarded $200,000.

 - 2018, South Dakota: $102,153 Verdict.
 A woman was rear-ended.
 She injured her neck.
 The woman alleged negligence against the at-fault driver.
 She claimed he failed to drive attentively and negligently tailgated her.
 The jury awarded $102,153.